jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 # Example installation on Ubuntu 22.04.03 LTS with Apache2, APCu, redis and mariadb behind a NGINX proxy, no Docker, no Snap

 ## Who is this for?
-This is currently still a draft!
-Please don't use this in production!
 This is an example installation for Ubuntu users who want to host a Nextcloud instance behind a NGINX proxy.
 No Docker, no Snap.
+It assumes that you have a working NGINX proxy server.
-The admin center should show no warnings and the instance should get a perfect security score from scan.nextcloud.com.
+The goal of this guide is to have no warnings in the admin center and the instance should get a perfect security score from scan.nextcloud.com.
 There are some placeholder values or variables that always start with x_.
 You need to replace them with your data.
 This is the structure of the setup used in this guide.